 From the moment of its foundation, the Joint Institute for Nuclear Research was formed as a multidisciplinary international research centre, integrating the efforts of scientists from many countries in several basic areas of fundamental science, as well as in applied research.
-Over the past decade, the scientific infrastructure has been actively developed, large-scale and productive scientific research has been carried out in the field of astrophysics and elementary particle physics, relativistic heavy- ion physics, nuclear physics, condensed matter physics, radiation biology, information and computing technologies, theoretical and mathematical physics.
+Over the past decade, the scientific infrastructure has been actively developed, large-scale scientific research has been carried out in the field of astrophysics and elementary particle physics, relativistic heavy-ion physics, nuclear physics, condensed matter physics, radiation biology, information and computing technologies, theoretical and mathematical physics.

-Forming the fundamental methodological basis for the natural sciences in general, these sections of science statutory for JINR occupy a priority position in the world scientific problems and the agenda for the development of a large research infrastructure, which can be seen, in particular, from the distribution of large scientific infrastructures according to three key characteristics shown in Fig. 1.
-The distribution also shows that modern projects in the field of fundamental sciences in most cases have accompanying programmes of applied research aimed at sustainable development goals, if only the main scientific objectives of the project allow this in principle.
-The main scientific infrastructure projects of JINR harmoniously complement the global landscape of mega-science infrastructure, assuming, along with the main goals in the field of fundamental research, the achievement of some sustainable development goals.
+Forming the fundamental methodological basis for the natural sciences in general, these sections of science statutory for JINR occupy a priority position in the world scientific problems and the development of a large research infrastructure, which can be seen, in particular, from the distribution of large research infrastructures according to three key characteristics presented in Fig. 1.
+The distribution also shows that modern projects in the field of fundamental sciences in most cases have accompanying programmes of applied research aimed at sustainable development goals.
+The main research infrastructure projects of JINR harmoniously complement the global landscape of mega-science infrastructure, assuming, along with the main goals in the field of fundamental research, the achievement of some sustainable development goals.

-Draft Seven-Year Plan for the Development of JINR for 2024-2030 is prepared in accordance with the JINR Long-Term Development Strategic Plan up to 2030 and beyond1, approved by the Committee of Plenipotentiaries of the Governments of the JINR Member States in March 2021, taking into account the recommendations of the international Working Group on Strategic Issues of JINR developed in the second half of 2021.
+Draft Seven-Year Plan for the Development of JINR for 2024-2030 is prepared in accordance with the JINR Long-Term Development Strategic Plan up to 2030 and beyond, approved by the Committee of Plenipotentiaries of the Governments of the JINR Member States in March 2021, taking into account the recommendations of the international Working Group on Strategic Issues of JINR developed in the second half of 2021.
 The main goal of the Plan is to form a long-term scientific research programme and increase intellectual human capital, provided with optimal infrastructural and financial resources.

-1 JINR Long-Term Development Strategic Plan up to 2030 and Beyond. - Dubna: JINR, 2021.
-ISBN 978-5-9530-0551-7
+^{}JINR Long-Term Development Strategic Plan up to 2030 and beyond. - Dubna: JINR, 2021.